-If this is the year you’re determined to read more books by women, be sure not to sidestep the classics.
+If you are determined to read more books by women by the end of the year (or as a goal for next year), be sure not to sidestep the classics.

 After all, these are the cornerstones of our literary tradition; The books that broke ground in themes and thoughts and style and made us think in new ways about old stories.